neicv/theme-iexist/README.md

-# Cards Theme
+# i-exist Theme

-A great lifestyle theme to showcase images and start blogging.
+A Pagekit theme for site i-exist.ru

+with MORE advanced settings.